octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 1. is the buyer sending enough funds?
 2. has the buyer not already bought a ticket?

 For the first point, this is the same check that is done for the first entrypoint.
-Checking if an address is calling the entrypoint for the first time (= a buyer cannot buy more than one ticket) means checking if the calling address is already in the players `set`.
+Checking if an address is calling the entrypoint for the first time (= a buyer cannot buy more than one ticket) means checking if the calling address is already in the payers `set`.

 ```js
 function buy_ticket (const param: unit; const store : storage) : returnType is